 If a corporation has more than \$1,000,000 in gross income for the taxable year, the corporation generally is required to file the return (or, if applicable, an amended return) through Modernized e-File (MeF) using certified software.
-Failure to comply could result in a penalty of 10% of the tax due.
-Certain exceptions to the electronic filing requirement apply; see Income Tax Information Bulletin #12 available at www.in.gov/dor/files/reference/ib12.pdf for more information on exceptions.
+Certain exceptions to the electronic filing requirement apply; see Income Tax Information Bulletin #12 available at www.in.gov/dor/files/ib12.pdf for more information on exceptions.